pradosh94/Pose-Detection/README.md

 # Pose Detection with MediaPipe

-A professional Python implementation for real-time human pose detection and analysis using Google's MediaPipe framework.
+A Python implementation for real-time human pose detection and analysis using Google's MediaPipe framework.

 ## Features